sjayawardena/local-multiplayer-meetup/README.md

 The development environment used was GitPod.
 This was opened initially via the green 'GitPod' button that appeared on the repo's listing on GitHub.

 The initial 'git add', 'git commit' and 'git push' were made on 13 August 2023.
-There have been a further 60 commits since then.
+There have been over 60 further commits since then.

-Then regular commits and pushes were sent from GitPod back to the repo on GitHub.
+The regular commits and pushes were sent from GitPod back to the repo on GitHub.

 To deploy the live site from the GitHub repository, these steps as outlined on Code Institute's sample README file for the Love Running project were followed:
 - In the GitHub repository, navigate to the Settings tab